The Dominican Republic’s national lunch food, La Bandera Dominicana, includes the soft beef dish Res Guisada (Dominican Braised Beef).

 - Meat: Apart from beef, chicken, pork, lamb, or even game meats can be integrated for varied flavors and textures.

 - Fish: Firm fish like cod, halibut, or salmon can be added towards the end of cooking to prevent overcooking.

 - Pasta: Small pasta shapes like macaroni, orzo, or shells can transform the stew into a hearty one-pot meal.

 - Vegetables: Broaden the nutrient profile with additions like carrots, peas, potatoes, zucchini, or even leafy greens.

 Success Tips – Tips And Tricks For Making The Soup

 You can follow a few tips to make this dish the best.

 Browning The Meat

-Browning the meat is a vital step, as this gives the meat its appealing color.
+- Browning the meat is a vital step, giving it its appealing color.
 Yet, this step also adds a lot of flavor.
-Any marks that are left from browning are used to create another depth of flavor to the sauce.
+Any marks left from browning are used to create another depth of flavor to the sauce.